hamid-rd/FLBased-ICS-NIDS/README.md

 ### Labeling

-Label [pipeline script](#pipeline-script-part)by correlating them with the Timestamp and IP columns from the Attack Logs.
+Label [ pipeline script ](#feature-extraction-pipeline) by correlating them with the Timestamp and IP columns from the Attack Logs.
 Fallow the guidelines of Labeling.ipynb results in the Labeld_CICMODBUS2023.zip.

 ### Visualization